oseiler2/HalfSizeCrBox/README.md

 Instructions for building a small CR box using silent, low power PC fans, sufficient for a normal room of 25-35m², or maximum of 9 people.

---- Note: this is still work in progress and not fully completed ---

 ![](img/front.jpg)

 # Content